Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Experimental details

 \section{Experimental details}

 All the measurements were performed at the TR-ARPES endstation located at the Advanced Laser Light Source (ALLS) national facility.
 The 6 eV light source for photoemission is generated with a Yb-laser, Tangerine from Amplitude.~\cite{Longa2024} ARPES measurements were performed in ultra-high vacuum conditions, at a pressure better than $8\times10^{-11}$~mbar.
 This system uses the ASTRAIOS 190 hemispherical analyzer from SPECS GmbH, equipped with novel deflector technology.
 The analyzer slit is in the horizontal plane.
-The sample stage is electrically decoupled from ground, and we apply bias voltage on the sample using a Hewlett-Packard 6228B dual DC power supply.
+The {azimuthal} sample stage is electrically decoupled from ground, and we apply bias voltage on the sample using a Hewlett-Packard 6228B dual DC power supply.

-The general characterization of the biasing method was performed on Au(111).
+The general characterization of the biasing method was performed on {a 1~cm diameter} Au(111) {single crystal, mounted on a flag-style sample holder}.
 The sample was prepared through multiple cycles of sputtering and annealing.
 Measurements presented in Figs.~\ref{fig:RawVSConverted}-\ref{fig:EDC} were performed at 11~K with a pass energy of 10~eV.
 Measurements presented in Figs.~\ref{fig:slit} and \ref{fig:flux}, on a higher quality Au(111) surface, were performed at 32~K and with pass energies of 10\,eV and 4\,eV, respectively.
 Samples of WTe$_2$ and \BSCCO\ were also measured to demonstrate the technique in various conditions.
-Those samples were cleaved in situ in ultra-high vacuum.
+Those samples {were mounted on stainless steel flag-style sample plates with silver epoxy and} were cleaved in situ in ultra-high vacuum.
 The WTe$_2$ and \BSCCO\ samples were measured at 10~K with a pass energy of 10\,eV and 5\,eV, respectively.

 The ASTRAIOS 190 analyzer has three angular modes: the medium, wide, and superwide modes with angular acceptances of $\pm10^\circ$, $\pm20^\circ$ and $\pm30^\circ$, respectively.
 The wide angular mode was used for all data presented in this work, as it provides a larger field-of-view than the medium angular mode at the same bias voltage and is easier to align than the superwide angular mode.
 Furthermore, the wide angular mode leads to a circular distribution in the $\theta_X$-$\theta_Y$ plane, while this distribution is ellipsoidal in the medium and superwide angular modes, indicating the loss of cylindrical symmetry and non-equivalence of $\theta_X$ and $\theta_Y$ in those modes.